drchrispinnock/gcp-node-example/article.md

 As with most cloud services, it is possible to interact with GCP on the Unix or Windows command line. ```gcloud``` enables you to interactively provision services by typing commands and by extension allows you to write scripts to provision services very quickly.

-GCP has the advantage that for many of its services, the web front-end offers the the equivalent ```gcloud``` command line code for provisioning tasks.
+GCP has the advantage that for many of its services, the web front-end offers the equivalent ```gcloud``` command line code for provisioning tasks.
 This makes it incredibly easy to write provisioning scripts for small projects.

-In the GCP Console, there is a feature called Google Cloud Shell in which one can run ```gcloud```, but ```gcloud``` also runs natively on Linux, Macs and Windows.
+In the GCP Console, there is a feature called Google Cloud Shell in which one can run a Unix sheel and run ```gcloud```.
+However ```gcloud``` also runs natively on Linux, Macs and Windows machines.

 In this article we will install a Tezos node completely from the command line.
 We will use the Google Cloud Shell in the browser, but you can follow along with ```gcloud``` installed on your machine if you want.
 You will need a GCP billing account either with billing credits or a payment method defined.

-Do not forget to delete any unwanted resources that you create on GCP as you may incur unwanted charges.
+Please note that you may incur charges if you use the examples below.
+Do not forget to delete any unwanted resources that you create on GCP to avoid unexpected bills.

 For more details on Tezos, please refer to the [Tezos website](https://tezos.com).
 Please also refer to my [article on setting up a Tezos node](https://chrispinnock.com/tezos/node/).